IBM/cloud-operators/README.md

 in fact reverted by the controller.
 On the other hand, `parameters` and `tags` are updatable._

 The IBM Cloud Operator needs an account context, which indicates the `api-key` and the details of the IBM Public Cloud account to be used for service instantiation.
-The `api-key` is contained in a Secret called `secret-ibm-cloud-operator` that is created when the IBM Cloud Operator is installed.
-Details of the account (such as organization, space, resource group) are held in a ConfigMap called `config-ibm-cloud-operator`.
+The `api-key` is contained in a Secret called `ibmcloud-operator-secret` that is created when the IBM Cloud Operator is installed.
+Details of the account (such as organization, space, resource group) are held in a ConfigMap called `ibmcloud-operator-defaults`.
 To find the secret and configmap the IBM Cloud Operator first looks at the namespace of the resource being created, and if not found, in a management namespace (see below for more details on management namespaces).
 If there is no management namespace, then the operator looks for the secret and configmap in the `default` namespace.